wp-plugins/learnpress-import-export/readme.txt

 LearnPress Export/Import bring you feature to export course, lesson, quiz, question from a LearnPress site to back up or bring to another LearnPress site.

 == Description ==
-[LearnPress](https://wordpress.org/plugins/learnpress) Export/Import bring you feature to export courses, lessons, quizzes, questions from a LearnPress WordPress LMS site to back up or bring to another LearnPress site.
+LearnPress Export/Import bring you feature to export course, lesson, quiz, question from a LearnPress site to back up or bring to another LearnPress site.

-**Free add-ons for LearnPress WordPress LMS Plugin:**
+**Other free add-ons for LearnPress are available in WordPress:**

-- <a href="https://wordpress.org/plugins/learnpress-wishlist" target="_blank">LearnPress Wishlist</a> - add courses to a wishlist for students.
+- <a href="https://wordpress.org/plugins/learnpress-wishlist/" target="_blank">LearnPress Wishlist</a> - add courses to a wishlist for students.
-- <a href="https://wordpress.org/plugins/learnpress-course-review" target="_blank">LearnPress Course Review</a> - review course for enrolled students.
+- <a href="https://wordpress.org/plugins/learnpress-course-review/" target="_blank">LearnPress Course Review</a> - review course for enrolled students.
-- <a href="https://wordpress.org/plugins/learnpress-prerequisites-courses" target="_blank">LearnPress Prerequisites Courses</a> - require student to pass some courses in order to enroll other course.
+- <a href="https://wordpress.org/plugins/learnpress-prerequisites-courses/" target="_blank">LearnPress Prerequisites Courses</a> - require student to pass some courses in order to enroll other course.
 - <a href="https://wordpress.org/plugins/learnpress-bbpress" target="_blank">LearnPress bbPress</a> - add bbPress Forum support for LearnPress.
-- <a href="https://wordpress.org/plugins/learnpress-buddypress" target="_blank">LearnPress BuddyPress</a> - add BuddyPress support for LearnPress.
+- <a href="https://wordpress.org/plugins/learnpress-buddypresss" target="_blank">LearnPress BuddyPress</a> - add BuddyPress support for LearnPress.

-**Premium add-ons for LearnPress WordPress LMS Plugin:**
+**Premium Plugins (add-ons) for LearnPress WordPress LMS Plugin**

 - <a href="http://thimpress.com/shop/certificates-add-on-for-learnpress/" target="_blank">Certificates add-on for LearnPress</a> - adding drag & drop certificates builder as well as selecting designed certificate for each LMS course, your student will get particular certificate when they finished a course.
 - <a href="http://thimpress.com/shop/co-instructors-add-on-for-learnpress/" target="_blank">Co-instructors add-on for LearnPress</a> - multiple instructors support for each LMS course.